moofoo/transform-tty/Readme.md

 assert.deepEqual(frames1, frames2);
 ```

-### Long version:

-When talking about CLI animation, you don't really have 'frames', technically speaking.
+With CLI animation, you don't really have 'frames', technically speaking.
 What you see with a console 'spinner', for example,
 is just a repeated series of text output and control codes that manage cursor behavior to output the text, clear the line(s) of output, and reposition the cursor before repeating the series.

-We can approximate frames by breaking up these outputs into sequences by some logic and then running the sequences individually through a terminal emulator to create strings.
+We can approximate frames by breaking up these outputs into sequences by some logic and then running those sequences through terminal emulators to create strings.

 Calling addSequencer with no arguments creates sequences on text output (that is, when output isn't exclusively control codes).
 It does NOT clear
 between sequences (the default of `clear` is `false`), so sequences are additive by default.